CEOs got smaller raises. It would still take a typical worker two lifetimes to make their annual pay. - The Boston Globe

 “I’m not surprised that after two record years in a row, pay hikes cooled somewhat,” said Sarah Anderson, who directs the Global Economy Project at the progressive Institute for Policy Studies.
 “What we shouldn’t lose sight of is that CEO pay is still off the charts by historical measures.”
 She said even a small hike last year was “outrageous.”

-In contrast to recent years, CEO pay gains were lower than the 5.1% increase in wages and benefits netted by private-sector workers through 2022.
+In contrast to recent years, CEO pay gains were lower than the 5.1 percent increase in wages and benefits netted by private-sector workers through 2022.

-Still, worker pay failed to keep up with inflation, which was sitting at 6.4% at the end of last year.
+Still, worker pay failed to keep up with inflation, which was sitting at 6.4 percent at the end of last year.
 And the pay disparity between CEOs and rank-and-file workers, which has been widening for years, narrowed only slightly.

 Advertisement